Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 The Long Tailpipe Claims: A dirty little secret?

-Of course, the electricity to power EVs must be generated, and the “long tailpipe” argument is that EVS have a “dirty little secret” that, on current power grids, the electricity used per EV results in more emissions, than the emissions from a gasoline or diesel car.
+Of course, the electricity to power EVs must be generated, and the “long tailpipe” claim is that EVS have a “dirty little secret” that, on very dirty power grids, there could be even more emissions from generating electricity for EVs, than the emissions from a gasoline or diesel car.
+In practice, this is not true.

 The vast majority of studies have concluded that, even if an EV were charged from a 100% coal-powered grid, it would still emit less pollutants per mile than an average ICE vehicle.
 Furthermore, no such ideally dirty grid exists.Cleantechnica page discussing issues including “long tailpipe”

-Driving EVs on electricity from real world grids is perfectly emissions free, but it is not worse than for fossil fuelled cars .
+Driving EVs on electricity from real world grids is far from perfectly emissions free, and while it is not worse than for fossil fuelled cars, moving to EVs alone does not solve the problem of CO2 emissions from transport.

-While there are counter arguments to all these points, there is also a basis in a little truth, and it turns out while overall, EVs do reduce emissions, the overall effect replacing all EVs will result in an increase in emissions from the manufacture, before the decrease in emissions is realised.
-But despite there even a TEDx talk advocating people to buy hybrids instead of EVs, the only real way to provide a better environmental outcome than buying a new EV, is to delay buying a new car altogether.
+For emissions, while EVs do overall reduce emissions, manufacturing emissions are currently higher than manufacturing emissions for ICEVs, and it requires some driving distance to offset those manufacturing emissions.
+But despite there even being a TEDx talk advocating people to buy hybrids instead of EVs, the only real way to provide a better environmental outcome than buying a new EV, is to delay buying a new car altogether.

 Long tailpipe reality: EVs do reduce emissions, but it is no secret, that not by as much as desired.